codecreative/immunityunity/README.md

 There is an intermittent issue that can cause the action to fail.
 Seems to be when posting a media object through rtweet.
 It doesn't happen every time so it is difficult to break down the actual source of the problem.

 This repo exists because of other people openly sharing their knowledge.
 I ~~stole~~ borrowed the GitHub action setup heavily from Matt Dray's [londonmapbot](https://www.rostrum.blog/2020/09/21/londonmapbot/) and Matt Kerlogue's [post on scraping PDFs](https://lapsedgeographer.london/2020-04/covid19-scraping/) to set up this project.
+I've added caching but need to research a little more to see if I've done it 100% correctly.

 # Design inspiration
 [A love letter to coord_polar()](https://ijeamaka-anyene.netlify.app/posts/2021-01-04-radial-patterns-in-ggplot2/) by [Ijeamaka Anyene](https://twitter.com/ijeamaka_a).
 I'm an R novice, so wasn't sure how to accomplish what I was aiming for.
 This was perfect and inspiring for many reasons.
 So much to learn here, definitely going to dig into the more complex examples.